- Last Updated: 14 January 2020 14 January 2020

 Student contact with animals should always be supervised and students should be instructed in the proper handling of the particular species.
 Students must be instructed to immediately wash their hands after contact with any animal.

 Before a classroom adopts a pet, the teacher shall submit a written request, as outlined above.
 The care plan must include the teacher’s plan for the animal during scheduled, or emergency, breaks from school.
-The teacher must have experience in caring for the particular species and agree to take full responsibility for the animal, including taking the animal to the veterinarian at least once a year, and as necessary.
+The teacher must have experience in caring for the particular species and agree to take full responsibility for the animal, including taking the animal to the veterinarian at least once a year, or as often as determined necessary by a veterinarian.

 Fish and small mammals (e.g., guinea pigs, rabbits, hamsters, gerbils, mice, and rats) may be appropriate classroom animals and students may handle and/or assist with the care of these animals.
 Snakes, other reptiles, amphibians, insects, and spiders may also be appropriate, but only when the animal was bred in captivity, is not venomous or toxin-producing, and does not otherwise pose a health or safety risk.
 Students may not handle and/or assist with the care of these animals.
 Birds and ferrets may not be kept as classroom pets.
 Other animals, not strictly prohibited, may be considered for a classroom pet on a case by case basis.